Natalia Garibotto Soaks Up Some Sun In An Outrageously Tiny Bikini At The Beach

 In the last image, Natalia's pose was similar to the first photo.
 This time, she looked straight into the lens with her eyes squinting and offered the biggest smile.
 Her bronze tan glowed under the sunlight.

 Natalia flashed her curves in a teeny tiny bikini set that left little to the imagination.
 The top featured minuscule triangle cups that seemed to strain against her voluptuous breasts.
 As a result, a glimpse of her sideboob was seen from certain angles.
-It also boasted a plunging neckline that gave a nice view of her décolletage.
-The straps that provided support clung to her neck, with another pair of strings tied around her back.
+The bikini also boasted a plunging neckline that gave a nice view of her décolletage.
+The straps that provided support clung to her neck, while another pair of strings tied around her back.

 She sported a pair of scanty bottoms that featured a low-cut waistline, which allowed her to show a lot of skin across her toned midsection.
 Thin straps formed the waistband, which helped emphasize her hips.
 The thong design also showcased her round posterior.